 This important tendon was made to withstand a great deal of impact and stress; however, like any other part of your body, it can become damaged through overuse or injury.

-Understanding the causes, symptoms, and recommended treatments for Achilles Tendonitis can help you get back on the path healing quickly, and before more damage to the Achilles Tendon is sustained.
+Understanding the causes, symptoms, risk factors, and recommended treatments for Achilles tendonitis (or tendinitis) and Achilles rupture can help you get back on the path healing quickly, and before more damage to the Achilles tendon is sustained.

 Causes and Diagnosis of Achilles Tendonitis

 The Achilles tendon runs up the back of the ankle and connects the heel bone to the calf muscle.
 When this tendon becomes injured or inflamed, a painful condition known as Achilles tendonitis develops.

 Achilles tendonitis can be chronic or acute.
 You may especially notice Achilles pain in the morning, after sitting, or while walking.
 If Achilles tendonitis is left unaddressed, the inflamed tendon can actually rupture (more on Achilles rupture below).
 The most common causes of Achilles tendonitis are overuse and damage, overpronation, and arthritis:

 Achilles tendonitis is commonly caused by overuse and damage.
 The condition can be brought on suddenly by a sports injury, or by intense physical activity without proper stretching or rest.
 Running without supportive footwear on hard surfaces is an especially common culprit of Achilles tendonitis.